pik/Interlocutor/README.md

 # Interlocutor

-Interlocutor is a decentralized comment software built on a Matrix (http://matrix.org/) backend as a Polymer Wecomponent, it is under active development and not ready for production use.
+Interlocutor is a decentralized comment software built on a [Matrix](http://matrix.org/) backend as a [Polymer Webcomponent](https://www.webcomponents.org/), it is under active development and not ready for production use.

-The goal of this project is to provide a censorship-resistant software for discussions, while providing a comfortable modern UI and effective moderation.
+The goal of this project is to provide a censorship-resistant software for discussions, while providing a comfortable modern UI and effective moderation features.

 ### Blog